-Same sex couples have been making my job awesome by creating personalized and meaningful wedding rings in my New York workshop since I opened my doors in 2006.
-Showcased on this page are a few photos of their work in action.
-For more info on finished rings my lesbian and gay customers have made in my jewelry classes, visit the same sex wedding rings page.
+Same sex couples have been making my job great by creating personalized and meaningful wedding rings in my New York workshop since I opened my doors in 2006.
+Showcased on this page are a few photos of our work in action.
+For more info on finished rings my LGBTQ customers have made in my jewelry classes, visit the same sex wedding rings page.

-Since my gay and lesbian customers featured on this page are making a wide selection of wedding rings during different workshops, this page is a great selection of photos for all customers to get acquainted with what making wedding rings in my workshop entails.
+Since my gay and lesbian customers have made a wide selection of different wedding rings, this page is a great selection of photos for all customers to get acquainted with what making wedding rings in my workshop entails.

 We start with some family jewelry that this couple collected over the years.

 Now we’re melting down some gold and pouring an ingot to roll into ring stock

 We have to saw out impurities like gemstones before we melt the gold.

 Hey!
 Here’s another couple melting down some gold to make wedding rings.

 This woman and her girlfriend made dog tags together.
 While technically not wedding rings, how cute is that?